samoylenkodmitry/compose-rs-proposal/ROADMAP.md

 - LazyColumn/LazyRow rely on subcomposition to compose only visible items and reuse item content.

 Deliverables
 - SubcomposeLayout API and engine.
+(Covered in Phase 2.5)
 - LazyColumn and LazyRow built on SubcomposeLayout with item reuse windows.
 - Compose/measure only visible items plus lookahead buffer.